Sometimes my walk with God reminds me of music.

 I know how to play 3 instruments; the alto sax, the clarinet, and the recorder.

-(As far as skill goes, it's not exactly in that order.)
+skill goes, it's not exactly in that order.)

 In grade 4, like the majority of students of my generation and general location, I got to